wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

     15 IGNR      1         0       0         0    end wtplsql_run;    --%WTPLSQL_end_ignore_lines%--
 ```

-This is a very large report from the WT_TEXT_REPORT package.
+This is a very large report from the WT_PERSIST_REPORT package.
 The detail level of 30 displays the full detail of the Test Runner execution with code coverage.

 Close to the middle of the output, is the "Code Coverage Details" title for the final section.
 This section contains results from DBMS_PROFILER.
 Each line of source code is matched with that output.
 Some interesting points.